kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 Frameworks are important but understanding how to use them in the JavaScript context is much, much more important.

-<h2>You need to know CSS better than you may think</h2>
+<h2>You need to know CSS better than you think</h2>
 Generally speaking, CSS is easier and more manageable than JavaScript.
 But hiring managers expect front web developers to have above-average CSS knowledge.

 The integrity of a CSS codebase can deteriorate over time.
 Developers come and go from a project, adding lots of sloppy CSS quick-fixes before they go...this cycle repeats itself over and over.

 An employable web developer is expected to know how to understand (and fix) this sloppy code.
-Many interviewers expected me to understand CSS linting, how to build responsive layouts without Bootstrap, and design patterns like <a href="http://getbem.com/">BEM</a>.
+Many interviewers expected me to understand things CSS linting and design patterns like <a href="http://getbem.com/">BEM</a>.

-But <em>almost</em> every interviewer I spoke to wanted a firm understanding of CSS preprocessors like <a href="http://sass-lang.com/">Sass</a> and <a href="http://lesscss.org/">Less</a>.
-Practically all companies use these tools and expect new hires to start using them their first day on the job.
+But <em>almost</em> every interviewer expected candidates to have experience with CSS preprocessors like <a href="http://sass-lang.com/">Sass</a> and <a href="http://lesscss.org/">Less</a>.
+Practically all companies use preprocessors and expect new hires to know how to use them starting on Day One.

-<em><strong>UPDATE</strong>: In this post's previous version, I said some developers told me they can do without preprocessors, and I think this attitude weakens their employability.
+<em><strong>UPDATE</strong>: In this post's previous version, I said that some developers told me they can do without preprocessors, and that I think this attitude weakens their employability.
 Both new AND old developers continue to tell me this and, frankly, it really ticks me off.
 I'm going to implement some tough-love here: all developers need CSS preprocessor skills...those without them are significantly less employable.</em>

 <h2>About those tech questions...</h2>
 The Zach Holman article discusses how interviewers at startups want interviewees to provide specific answers to "trick" questions.
-But the answers either way don't mean that an experienced developer can't figure things out once they start working.
+But a wrong answers doesn't mean that an experienced developer can't figure things out once they start working.

-Holman's right: I once worked with two experienced developers that had to learn <a href="https://emberjs.com/">Ember</a> from the ground up.
+Holman's right: I once worked with two experienced developers that had to learn Ember from the ground up.
 They did this, got good with Ember over the course of a year and were STILL on Stack Overflow, looking for answers to Ember problems.

 They solved those problems.
-This is because web developers are "engineers" at their core, and solving problems is key job characteristic of an engineer.
+This is because web developers are "engineers" at their core, and solving problems is a key job characteristic of an engineer.

-Both startups and traditional companies must put interview subjects through <em>some</em> sort of test to gauge their tech knowledge.
-But they're kidding themselves if the pass on a candidate that they gave a wrong answer to a trick question.
+Both startups and traditional companies must put interview subjects through <em>some</em> sort of test to gauge their experience.
+But they may be kidding themselves when they pass on a candidate that gave a wrong answer to a trick question, and that happens frequently.

 <h2>Go above and beyond your answers to those questions</h2>
 But if you're looking for work, you're going to have to deal with those questions...just like I had to.
 A Google search will give you answers to most commonly-asked tech interview questions.